IgnacioTejeraPicossi/learning-with-ai/README.md

 - Robust progress tracking and personalized dashboard
 - Displays API results in a styled, readable format with proper text wrapping
 - Ready for further expansion (user input for other endpoints, authentication, etc.)

 ---

+## Authentication: Google Sign-In with Firebase

+The app supports secure, personalized access using **Google Sign-In via Firebase Authentication**.
+- Users can sign in with their Google account to access all features.
+- User data (saved lessons, forecasts, etc.) can be linked to their Google account for a personalized experience.
+- Sign-in and sign-out are handled with Shoelace-styled buttons for a seamless UI.
+- (Future: user-specific dashboards, data protection, and backend endpoint security)

+---